 This program pays a portion of damage caused to eligible agricultural products (including eligible honey and leafcutter bee products).
 Compensation is based on crop quality and the crop's current dollar value as established by MASC.
 For contaminated products, you are compensated for either the lost value of the product or the cost of mechanically removing the contaminants.

-Compensation for wildlife losses is 90%.
+Compensation for wildlife losses is 90% (45% for extended grazed forages).
 The cost of the compensation above 80% is funded solely by the Province of Manitoba.

 Compensation for Livestock

 For a confirmed kill by natural predators, compensation is calculated at the applicable portion of the value of the animal killed (maximum value of $3000) as established by MASC.
 Purebred livestock are valued at double the commercial value.
 The value for young livestock may reflect their value at the earliest age that the livestock would normally be weaned.

 If an animal's death cannot be confirmed as predation, but sufficient evidence indicates predation as the probable cause, the producer receives 50% of the claim value.
 In all cases, there must be sufficient animal remains to determine the cause or probable cause of death.

 All reasonable veterinary and medical expenses (to the applicable value of the animal) incurred to treat injured livestock are covered.
 Should the animal die after receiving proper veterinary care, the producer may be eligible for additional compensation (to the maximum value of the livestock less the veterinary and medical expenses previously paid).

 In all cases, the maximum payment for livestock compensation is limited to the applicable value or the $3000 maximum.

 Compensation for Faeces Contamination in Grain

 Grain that is unmarketable due to faeces contamination may qualify under the Wildlife Damage Compensation program.